ullataponen/discovery-server/README.md

 # Back-end for product rating micro service

-This project is part of a micro service provides user's product rating information.
+This project is part of a micro service that provides user's product rating information.
 It is the discovery server/API gateway for the 3 micro service clients:

 - Product catalog service
 - Product info service